 The upsampling network takes as the input a set of encoded per-vertex features from the LR mesh and outputs per-vertex features for the HR surface.
 To generalize over arbitrary and non-integer upsampling ratios, we propose to formulate the upsampling operation as a continuous local interpolation of the input features.

 Formally, let the set of encoded features contributing to the upsampled $j^{th}$ feature be $\{\z^L_i\}_{i\in \mathcal{N}_j}$ where $\z^L_i$ denotes the encoded $i^{th}$ LR mesh feature, and $\mathcal{N}_j$ denotes a set of local interpolation neighbors for the $j^{th}$ feature.
-Then, the upsampling operation can be expressed as , where $w_{ij}$ indicates the contribution of the $i^{th}$ LR mesh feature to the $j^{th}$ HR mesh feature.
+Then, the upsampling operation can be expressed as

+where $w_{ij}$ indicates the contribution of the $i^{th}$ LR mesh feature to the $j^{th}$ HR mesh feature.
 Different modeling options can be explored for defining the local neighbors set $\mathcal{N}_j$ (e.g., number and criteria of neighbors) and computing the interpolation weight $w_{ij}$ (e.g., inverse distance weighting (IDW), RBF, etc.), which we describe next.

-\paragraph{\textbf{Neighborhood locality}} We define the local neighbors set $\mathcal{N}_j$ as the indices of the $k$ nearest LR mesh vertices from the $j^{th}$ HR mesh vertex in terms of geodesic distances (illustrated in the blue point cloud in center-bottom of Fig. \ref{fig:pipeline}).
+\paragraph{\textbf{Neighborhood locality}} We define the local neighbors set $\mathcal{N}_j$ as the indices of the $k$ nearest LR mesh vertices from the $j^{th}$ HR mesh vertex in terms of geodesic distances (illustrated in the blue point cloud in center-bottom of Figure \ref{fig:pipeline}).
 Since the LR and HR vertices do not live on the same surface, we first map the LR vertices $\{\x^L_i\}$ to the HR vertices (we temporarily denote the resulting mapped vertices as $\{\x'^L_i\}$) using the linear assignment algorithm \citep{crouse2016implementing}.
 This finds the optimal one-to-one mapping between the LR and HR vertices by minimizing the mapping distance (Euclidean).
-Then, we use Dijkstra's algorithm to find the $k$ nearest mapped vertices $\{\x'^L_i\}$ (which directly corresponds to the original LR vertices $\{\mathbf{x}^L_i\}$) for every HR vertex using the edges of the HR surface mesh as paths (Fig. \ref{fig:k_nearest}).
+Then, we use Dijkstra's algorithm to find the $k$ nearest mapped vertices $\{\x'^L_i\}$ (which directly corresponds to the original LR vertices $\{\mathbf{x}^L_i\}$) for every HR vertex using the edges of the HR surface mesh as paths (Figure \ref{fig:k_nearest}).
 The local neighbor information is pre-computed offline once.
-In this work, we use $k=20$ and additionally explore the effects of different values of $k$ in Sec. \ref {ss:ablation}.
+In this work, we use $k=20$ and additionally explore the effects of different values of $k$ in Section \ref {ss:ablation}.

 \paragraph{\textbf{Weighting function}} The weighting function $w'_{ij}=f_\theta(\mathbf{u}_{ij})$ outputs the interpolation weight $w'_{ij}\in \mathbb{R}$ for the $i^{th}$ LR mesh vertex neighboring the $j^{th}$ HR mesh vertex, given some input vector $\mathbf{u}_{ij}$.